DhyanMPatel/Js-Vnnovate/JavaScript/21_Storing_Data_in_Browser/IndexedDB.md

   - Supports key range queries, indexes.
   - Can store much bigger volumes of data than `localStorage`.

+## Note:
-- Note: Data Stored based on primary key index.
+- Data Stored based on primary key index.
+- Storage capacity `depend on PC disk total remaining storage upto 80%` Ex.
+If total space is about 100 GB then IndexDB can storage upto 80 GB.

+## Steps

 ## Open IndexedDB Database